Note that the course lengths are not "straight-line" but "optimum route" (around buildings etc).

 Refund Policy

-Until 12 June, online self-withdrawals will be automatically credited to your Racesignup account.
+Online self-withdrawals will be automatically credited to your Racesignup account.
 Such credits can be used when entering any future GO events through Racesignup.

 You take part at in this event at your own risk